Winding of geodesic rays chosen by a harmonic measure: Winding and Patterson-Sullivan measures

 \section{Winding and Patterson-Sullivan measures}

 The goal of this section is to prove Corollaries \ref{laws-hyperbolic}, \ref{singularity}.
 We first recall basic notions of hyperbolic geometry.

-Let $\Hn$ be the the $N$-dimensional real hyperbolic space, $\Gamma \leq Isom^+(\Hn)$ a non-elementary torsion-free discrete subgroup of orientation preserving isometries.
-One can associate to $\Gamma$ a class of measures on the visual boundary $\partial \Hn\simeq \mathbb{S}^{n-1}$, called Patterson-Sullivan measures.
-We recall their construction.
+Let $\Hn$ be the the $N$-dimensional real hyperbolic space, $\Gamma \leq Isom^+(\Hn)$ a non-elementary discrete subgroup of orientation preserving isometries. \details{If the orbits of $\Gamma$ in $\Hn$ are not too sparse, one can associate to $\Gamma$ a certain class of measures on the visual boundary $\partial \Hn\simeq \mathbb{S}^{n-1}$ called Patterson-Sullivan measures.
+We recall their definition, for a more general exposition see \cite{Roblin03}. }

-The discrete group $\Gamma$ comes with a \emph{limit set} $\Lambda_{\Gamma}\subseteq \partial\Hn$ and a \emph{critical exponent} $\delta\in \R^+$ defined by
+The discrete group $\Gamma$ comes with a \emph{limit set} $\Lambda_{\Gamma}\subseteq \partial\Hn$ and a \emph{critical exponent} $\delta_{\Gamma}\in \R^+$ defined by